Frequently asked questions

 This means that some data may be included from the previous school year.
 Evidence must support the school’s claim that it has provided reasonable adjustments for a minimum of 10 weeks over that 12-month period.
 The minimum 10-week period of adjustment(s) does not need to comprise consecutive weeks.

-It is strongly recommended that schools begin the process of identifying and maintaining evidence well in advance of the NCCD reference date.
+It is strongly recommended that schools begin the process of identifying and maintaining evidence well in advance of Census Day.

 Q Question.
 How long does the school keep records?